filiphric/filiphric.com-new/content/cypress-basics-before-beforeeach-after-aftereach/index.md

 First of all, when writing your test in GUI mode, after a test is finished, you can keep interacting with your page.
 With data deleted, you may lose that option as your data might no longer be available to you.

 Second, the action that is happening in `after()` or `afterEach()` log might error.
-In that case, you may face a similar domino effect as described couple of paragraphs later.
+In that case, you may face a similar domino effect as described couple of paragraphs earlier.

 There are of course situations where these hooks are very useful, like collecting data gathered from tests etc.